andrewchambers/assist/README.md

 It is designed around a few core ideas:

 - Follow good cli and unix design practices.
-- Support as many AI models as possible with a universal and simple interface.
-- AI advances will keep improving the tool without complicating the tool itself.
+- Keep the tool as simple as possible, relying on AI advances to improve.

 ## Examples